 There will be a BBQ on the beach at Findhorn for participants to enjoy at the end of the challenge walk from ‘city to sea’.
 Unless you have made other arrangements, a minibus will transport you back to Forres, so please make sure you leave a car there on Saturday and get public transport to the start in Elgin.
 There are regular buses and trains between Forres and Elgin during the day.

-- Route description (Available to download from NW Grampian LDWA web Site closer to the event date)
+- Route description and GPX file (Available to download from NW Grampian LDWA web Site closer to the event date)